-There are a multitude of magic-users in the world of Dungeons & Dragons 5E, but sorcerers are arguably one of the most interesting ones.
+There are a multitude of magic-users in the world of Dungeons & Dragons 5E, but sorcerers are arguably one of the most interesting ones, and knowing how to play as a sorcerer is a big part of that.
 Unlike warlocks and clerics, sorcerers don’t rely on another being for their powers.
 They also don’t need to keep their spells in tomes like wizards.
 Instead, sorcerers acquire their abilities through more esoteric means and discover new spells by gaining experience.
 Think of sorcerers as being a bit like the ‘chosen one’ archetype you find in a lot of fantasy literature - whether it’s through birth or a chance encounter, they’re special because they were made that way.

 Some sorcerers can harness magic thanks to the powers of an ancient ancestor - such as jinns or demons - whereas others stumble across it through an interaction with an inherently magical being.
 Either way, sorcerers have an innate ability to cast a wide variety of spells in various different ways.
 The sheer amount of spells a sorcerer can learn can come across as overwhelming at first, but it gets a lot more manageable when you have a clearer idea of the kind of magic you want your character to perform.